 Our Class Sizes:

 We work in teaching teams to develop programs based on cooperation, sharing of ideas, and respect for the individual.
-The Acorn class, with 9 students, has two teachers and a teacher's aid; and the Maples and Oaks, with a group size of 12 each, also have two teachers per classroom.
-The Willows have three teachers with 16 children.
+The Acorn class, with 9 students, has two teachers and a teacher's aid; and the Maples and Oaks, with a group size up to 10 each, also have two teachers per classroom.
+The Willows have two teachers with 13 children.
 In addition, we have a Float teacher on staff for an extra set of hands wherever needed, and our Music and Movement specialist provides fun and developmentally appropriate music classes twice weekly to each class.

 Director, Christie Guevin

 Christie Guevin founded Spruce Street Nursery School in 1996 with the goal of providing a nurturing learning environment that is stimulating yet warm, challenging, yet cozy.
 Spruce Street seeks to provide a setting that does not underestimate the extraordinary cognitive capacities of very young children, yet honors and accommodates their emerging social skills and sense of themselves.

 Christie is the mother of two children, Mariah and Nate.
 She attained her undergraduate degree from Skidmore College and her Masters in Child Development and Early Childhood Education from Wheelock College.

 Director of Finance and Assistant Director, Leslie Rhodes

 Leslie Rhodes is a graduate of Farleigh Dickinson University.
 After a career in property management, Leslie initially came to Spruce as a parent in 1996.
 Leslie has been working in the office since 2000 and has missed only one year at Spruce since the school's inception.
 Leslie officially became Assistant Director in 2005.

 Administrator & Extended Day Coordinator, Courtney Winter